Fragile Greek coalition's majority shrinks

 His expulsion reduces the parliamentary group of Samaras's conservative-Socialist coalition government to 153 in the 300-seat parliament.

-The new legislation, passed on Saturday, replaces a deeply unpopular property levy collected through electricity bills with a broader tax on real estate, including land holdings.
+The new legislation, which passed on Saturday, replaces a deeply unpopular property levy collected through electricity bills with a broader real estate tax, including land holdings.

 Polydoras had argued that the new tax amounted to confiscation.

-Greece has suffered six years of recession and record unemployment of about 27 percent as it has enacted austerity policies under the terms of its 240 billion-euro bailout from the European Union and International Monetary Fund.
+Greece has suffered six years of recession and record unemployment of about 27 percent as it has enacted austerity policies under terms of its 240-billion euro bailout from the European Union and International Monetary Fund.

-Technocrat Finance Minister Yannis Stournaras said this would be the last austerity legislation to be put before lawmakers as the Greek economy begins to recover.

-"I am absolutely convinced that parliament will have less onerous issues to deal with in 2014," he said.
-The Greek government and lenders expect the economy to grow by 0.6 percent next year, after a 25 percent drop over the past six years.

 The government projects the new property tax will bring in about 2.65 billion euros ($3.62 billion) annually, less than the 2.9 billion euros it collected under the previous regime.